mineadmin/doc-v3/docs/en/guide/start/fast-install.md

 ### Docker

-If you choose to develop with Docker, there are a few more steps to set up the environment.
+If you choose to develop with Docker, a few additional steps are required to set up the environment.

+#### Docker-compose (Recommended)

+MineAdmin provides a complete `docker-compose.yml` file.
+Simply execute the following command in the project directory to set up the environment.

 ```shell
 docker-compose up -d
 ```

-#### Docker-compose (Recommended)

-MineAdmin comes with a well-prepared `docker-compose.yml` file.
-Simply execute the following command in the project directory to set up the environment.

 #### Docker Build

-If you want to build your own container image, we have prepared a Dockerfile for you.
-You just need to execute the following commands in the project directory to set up the environment.
+If you prefer to build your own container image, we have prepared a Dockerfile for you.
+Execute the following commands in the project directory to complete the environment setup.

 ```shell
 # Build the image